 Tenterfield Shire Council is continuing to review health advice regarding the COVID-19 pandemic and has put in place changes to meet guidelines for public safety.
 These guidelines have been implemented to ensure Council staff are available to meet the needs of the community throughout the crisis, with community and employee safety front of mind.
 Visitors will be required to follow social distancing and hygiene practices.

-The Cinema and Museum will be closed on Thursday, 19 March 2020 until further notice.
 The Courtyard Café contained within this facility will make their own arrangements regarding opening hours.

 The Sir Henry Parkes School of Arts is a must see for visitors to Tenterfield, and offers a fresh and exciting approach to Australian history, culture and environment, with a focus on Federation.